 A normal barbell is a great and versatile tool that allows you to do almost every exercise you can imagine.
 There are some specialty bars that can make certain exercises even better though.
-Which ones can make your gym better?
+Which ones can make your gym better and give you better results?

-The EZ curl bar and the Trap bar are the two best specialty bars.
-Those two are relatively cheap, versatile and have benefits for almost everyone.
+The EZ curl bar and the Trap deadlift bar are the two best specialty bars that every gym needs.
+They are cheap, versatile and have benefits for almost everyone.
 A Swiss bar is useful but also quite expensive.
-Most other specialty bars are very specialized and only useful for a single exercise.
+Most other specialty bars are very specialized for only a single exercise.

 Why do you need those?
 What is their specific use?
 And why is it better to stay away from certain bars?
 Keep reading to find out.